 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Types of Software Quality Assurance Engineer or Tester Jobs
+Other Software Quality Assurance Engineer or Tester Job Titles

 - Software Test Engineer